 - Medication-assisted treatment

 How Dangerous Is Ambien?

-Ambien is supposed to be the safe alternative to stronger sedatives (such as benzos and barbiturates), but it can be risky to use it, due to certain side effects.
-According to the Food and Drug Administration (FDA), the most common side effects include both sleepwalking and all kinds of other activities in your sleep, generally with no memory of them upon waking.
+According to the U.S. Food and Drug Administration (FDA), the most common side effects include both sleepwalking and other activities performed in your sleep, generally with no memory of them upon waking.
 These forgotten activities can include:

 - Having full conversations

 While some of these side effects (such as talking in your sleep) aren’t all that alarming, sleep-driving is obviously dangerous, both for the user and other people.
 In fact, long-term Ambien abuse has also been found to increase someone’s likelihood of dying during the night by at least 15 percent.